 - Because the public’s health and safety depends on the efforts of law enforcement, agencies must have resources sufficient to prioritize the protection of officers and communities against illegal guns and firearm violence.

 - The crisis of gun violence in our country necessitates a sustained, coordinated, and collaborative effort involving citizens, elected officials, law enforcement, and the entire criminal justice system.

-In 2011, Police Foundation president Hubert Williams assumed the chair of the NLEPPGV, as it works to develop a policy agenda and outreach strategy.
-Chief James Johnson, Baltimore County (MD), will assume the chair of the NLEPPGV in September 2012, representing the Major Cities Chiefs Association.
+In 2011, Police Foundation's former president Hubert Williams assumed the chair of the NLEPPGV, as it works to develop a policy agenda and outreach strategy.
+Chief James Johnson, Baltimore County (MD), assumed the chair of the NLEPPGV in September 2012, representing the Major Cities Chiefs Association.
 A major policy focus of the NLEPPGV is to advocate for background checks for all firearms purchases, including transactions by private sellers at gun shows and over the Internet.

 Private party transactions account for as many as 40% of all gun sales.
 Without background checks on unlicensed sales, police cannot prevent thousands of felons, fugitives, domestic violence offenders, terrorists, and the dangerously mentally ill from easily getting firearms.

 On July 26, 2012, the NLEPPGV announced its call for background checks for all firearms purchasers and a ban on high-capacity ammunition magazines at a news conference in Washington, DC.
 The group has been working with state law enforcement associations and leaders this summer in key states, pressing for expanded background checks for firearms purchasers and other public safety measures.
 But the Aurora theater shooting has intensified their calls for timely action.
 See more

 Nine of the ten partners joined letters to the U.S. House and Senate in opposition of H.R.
 822 and S. 2188, the National Right-to-Carry Reciprocity Act.